mozilla/betachannel/docs/SPEC.md

 A developer can see their list of Apps and navigate to a specific App.

+A developer's company can install an instance of BetaFox behind their corporate firewall.
+Self-hosting is easy and has few unusual dependencies.

 ### Beta Tester Use Cases

 A beta tester provisions their phone to be a testing device.